jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 quite lightweight and leaks a lot of the C-ness through, so it didn't help much as glad as I was to find it.

-EtherCrab was borne out of these frustrations, and hopefully provides a better option for those like me joining the nascent Rust-in-automation field.
 Human and physical safety is critical in many applications, so why are we still writing the control software behind these systems in unsafe languages like C?
 Let's fix that!

+EtherCrab was borne out of these frustrations, and I think provides a better, safer, native option for those wanting to expand the nascent Rust-in-automation field.

 # TODO: Title.
 EtherCrab's ethos, design, etc